Dr. Alex Stone, DPT, CSCS

 When we first felt the effects of plantar fasciitis on our soles, we knew we needed a solution.
 There are several ways to treat and manage this condition1.

-From our trials, we’ve pinpointed certain features of a massage gun that are crucial to keep in mind if you want to get the right device to manage your plantar fasciitis: stroke length and stall force.
+From our trials, we’ve pinpointed certain features of a massage gun that are crucial to keep in mind if you want to get the right sports massager for massaging plantar fasciitis.
+This will help to manage pain in arch when walking:

-But here’s the thing, to treat plantar fasciitis experts recommend that you don’t focus solely on the bottom of your feet.
 Before heading straight to the foot, other areas of your leg should be massaged first.
-These include the hip or glute area, calves, shins and the sides of your ankles – these are key muscles that need to be warmed up and relaxed before you move on to the bottom of your foot.
+These include the hip or glute area, the tensor fasciitis, calves, shins, and the sides of your ankles – these are key muscles that need to be warmed up and relaxed before you move on to the bottom of your foot.

 In our definition, midrange amplitude should be about 10-13mm.
 This is not too aggressive but also not too vibrational.

-Theragun Mini Plantar Fasciitis Therapy
+Theragun Mini for Plantar Fasciitis Therapy, (plantarfasciitis)

-Percussion Massager For Plantar Fasciitis
+Percussion Massager For massaging Plantar Fasciitis and tensor fasciitis

 Apart from amplitude and stall force, here are a few other aspects that you should look out for when selecting a plantar fasciitis massage gun:

-• Noise – We shortlisted devices with 65dB as the maximum noise level.
-This should be enough to have a conversation during a massage.
-Sometimes massage gun brands understate noise levels and we always check with our decibel meters for accurate levels.
+• NoiseWe shortlisted devices with a maximum noise level of 65 dB, which should be enough to have a conversation during percussive therapy.
+Sometimes, massage gun brands understate noise levels, and we always check with our decibel meters for accurate levels.

-• Ergonomics – You should be able to comfortably hold your massage gun during a massage.
+• ErgonomicsYou should be able to comfortably hold your massage gun during a massage.
 We appreciate brands that try to come up with something other than the cliché T-shape design.
 Ekrin B37 is a good example with its angled handle.
 Look out also for a rubberized handle for better grip.

-• Weight – A good massage gun should be heavy enough not to feel like a toy.
-However, anything over the 2.5lbs mark isn’t optimal in our opinion.
+• WeightA good massage gun should be heavy enough not to feel like a toy.
+However, anything over 2.5 lbs isn’t optimal (to most), in our opinion.

-• Attachments – You’ll typically need 4-5 attachments to give you options for a full body massage.
-For the feet, you’ll need a standard ball attachment, a bullet head for trigger points, and maybe a softer one for pain areas.
-You’ll also need a flat head for large muscle groups.
+• AttachmentsYou’ll typically need 4-5 attachments to give you options for a full-body massage for natural pain relief.
+For the feet, you’ll need a standard ball attachment, a bullet head for trigger point massage, and maybe a softer one for pain areas.
+You’ll also need a flat head for large muscle groups (for example, glute muscle pain).

-• Warranty offered – Cheap massage guns will offer a 1-year warranty or nothing at all.
-Best brands will offer a lifetime warranty.
+• Warranty offeredCheap massage guns offer a one-year warranty or nothing at all.
+The best brands offer a lifetime warranty (that’s the case with the American brand Ekrin Athletics).

 Ekrin B37 – Our Best Massage Gun for Plantar Fasciitis